igorwolfs/RF-simulations/rf_simulations/gnss_monopole/notes.md

 To get the required epsilon we need to take 0.1 times the dielectric permittivity + 0.9 times the permittivity of air

+### LoRaWan vs GNSS antenna
+It seems that when using the LoRaWan frequency (a.k.a.
+868 MHz), we get a value for the impedance, S-parameter and radiation patter that is completely off from what we want.

+GUESS:
+The antenna length itself needs to be too long for it to resonate at that frequency.
+With this it can't resonate against the actual ground plane anymore because it's too far away.

+Check the folder "straight_monopole_868"
 # Resources:
 How to meander antennas + why there are meandered this way:
 - https://www.qsl.net/kk4obi/Meander%20Dipole.html